Best Mexican Restaurants In Cabo San Lucas

 7 Girasoles de la Hacienda

-The Sheraton Hacienda del Mar boasts several first-class restaurants, including the excellent Girasoles de la Hacienda.
-The restaurant focuses on regional Mexican specialties, and offers a superb terrace setting, with elevated views of Punta Ballena, the Cabo del Sol Ocean Course, and of course the glittering blue waters of the Sea of Cortez.
+Of all the great restaurants at Sheraton's Hacienda Del Mar, Girasoles de la Hacienda may be the most underrated.
+This standout eatery offers delicious and authentic regional Mexican specialties, as well as gorgeous terrace views of Punta Ballena, the Cabo del Sol Ocean Course, and of course the azure waters of the Sea of Cortez.
 Tacos, burritos, fajitas and other Mexican staples headline the menu selections, but there is always a slight twist to keep things interesting.
 The roasted duck tacos, for instance, are served with spring onion and green tomato sauce, offering a fresh take on a familiar favorite.
-Daily specials are served up throughout the week, and include molcajetes each Tuesday, and surf and turf combos every Wednesday. ((624) 145-8000, ext.)
+Daily specials are served up throughout the week, and include molcajetes on Tuesday, and surf and turf combos on Wednesday. ((624) 145-8000, ext.)

 6 Hacienda Cocina y Cantina